So you're writing a newsletter. But how can you turn your writing into rent money? Let's go through nine options.

 4. Create a Community

-So far the best combination I found for running a paid community is Circle.so and Memberful.
+For tools, I recommend Circle.so and Memberful.
 Circle.so offers community features whereas Memberful handles payments and memberships.
 If you are looking for free community software, check out Discourse.org.
 Use its open-source version and host it on Digital Ocean droplet for $5/mo.
 Trends.co and NessLabs are great examples of paid communities where the value isn't just vertical from author to reader, but horizontal, from reader to reader.

 5. Sell Digital Goods